jonnonz1/nz-statute-book/acts/public/1908/land-drainage-act-1908.md

 Where any compensation assessed under section 70 hereof or under the last preceding section is payable to any person under disability or incapacity, or not entitled to receive the same for his own benefit, such compensation shall be applied in the manner in which compensation awarded to parties having limited interests, or prevented from treating and not making title, may be applied under the Public Works Act 1981.

 ### 75 Duty of District Court Judge, etc
-The District Court Judge, sitting as aforesaid, in the event of his approving of a scheme of drainage as proposed by the applicant or as modified by the District Court Judge, shall cause a map thereof to be prepared, and it shall be the duty of the applicant to forward the same to the Registrar of Deeds or District Land Registrar for the registration district wherein the lands are situate, and such Registrar shall, upon payment of a fee of 10 shillings, file the same in his office as a record of the proceedings between the parties.
+The District Court Judge, sitting as aforesaid, in the event of his approving of a scheme of drainage as proposed by the applicant or as modified by the District Court Judge, shall cause a map thereof to be prepared, and it shall be the duty of the applicant to forward the same to the Registrar of Deeds or Registrar-General of Land, and such Registrar shall, upon payment of a fee of 10 shillings, file the same in his office as a record of the proceedings between the parties.

 ### 76 Power of applicant to clear drains
 (1) After drains have been opened or improvements in drains made under this Part of this Act, it shall be lawful for the applicant, and his successors in title for ever thereafter, from time to time, as it becomes necessary, to enter upon the lands through which such drains have been opened or improvements in drains made, for the purpose of clearing out, scouring, and otherwise maintaining the same in a due state of efficiency.